matthew28845/Bexitor/README.md

 # Bexitor
 Welcome to Bexitor, a basic text editor for Windows, similar to Microsoft's Notepad.
-If you would like a compiled version or an installer, you can find it at my website: http://matthew28845.x10.mx/work.html
+If you would like a compiled version or an installer, you can find it on the releases page or at my website: http://matthew28845.x10.mx/work.html

 ## FAQ